datastax/docker-images/example_compose_yamls/Readme.md

-# Using Docker compose for automated provisioning
+# Using Docker Compose for Automated Provisioning

 Bootstrapping a multi-node cluster with OpsCenter and Studio can be elegantly automated with [Docker Compose](https://docs.docker.com/compose/).
 These compose yamls are a starting point to easily start a multi-node cluster.
 You can customize these compose files to meet your requirements.
-See Dockers documentation on the [compose file](https://docs.docker.com/compose/compose-file/)for advanced configuation options.
+See Dockers documentation on the [compose file](https://docs.docker.com/compose/compose-file/) for advanced configuation options.

 **3-Node Setup**